MariaCSCH/MariaCSCH/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on DRTC
+- 🔭 I’m currently working on UNCP
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with js